-Private placements, also known as non-public offerings, are offerings in which securities are sold to a small number of exclusive investors.
+Private placements are non-public offerings in which unregistered equity securities are sold to an exclusive group of specific investors.

-A private placement allows companies to raise capital through the sale of securities while minimizing the number of outside shareholders who will then be able to influence the direction of the organization.
+In contrast, a private placement is exempt from oversight and doesn’t have to be registered with securities regulators.
+What’s more, a private placement allows companies to minimize the number of outside shareholders who will then be able to influence the direction of the organization.

-According to Section 4(a)(2) of the US Securities Act, companies can qualify for an exemption from having to register a placement with the SEC if the purchasers of their securities are:
+For example, according to Section 4(a)(2) of the US Securities Act, in America companies can qualify for an exemption from having to register a placement with the SEC if the purchasers of their securities are:

-- Capable of accessing the information normally provided in a prospectus for a registered securities offering
+- Able to access the data normally provided in a prospectus for a registered securities offering.

 “The precise limits of the non-public offering exemption are not defined by rule,” the SEC states.
 “As the number of purchasers increases and their relationship to the company and its management becomes more remote, it is more difficult to show that the offering qualifies for this exemption.
 If your company offers securities to even one person who does not meet the necessary conditions, the entire offering may be in violation of the Securities Act.”